-That’s an increase over the 15-inch model’s 2,880 x 1,800 resolution, which offered a pixel density of 220ppi.
+That’s a fairly decent jump over the 15-inch model’s 2,880 x 1,800 resolution, which offered a pixel density of 220ppi.
 A larger screen with an increased pixel density is very welcome indeed.
-But, there’s also the fact that the increase in screen size hasn’t made the 16-inch model much larger than the 15-inch model, either, thanks to the slimmed down bezels that surround the screen.
+But, there’s also the fact that the increase in screen size hasn’t made the 16-inch model much larger than the 15-inch model, thanks to the much thinner bezels surrounding the screen.

-There’s not much to dislike about the MacBook Pro 16-inch, to be honest.
-The lack of expansion outside of the four Thunderbolt ports remains a disappointment for a pro laptop, though there are features included in the laptop that mean you’re less likely to need to plug in external tools.
+There’s a lot to love about the 16-inch MacBook Pro 2019, and not much to dislike.
+The lack of expansion outside of the four Thunderbolt ports remains a disappointment to pro users.
+But, the laptop also makes up for that by adding features that make you less likely to need to plug in external tools.
 Who needs an external hard drive when you have 8TB of SSD storage?
 There’s the matter of the price, which is admittedly pretty steep.
-However, in reality, it actually costs the same as the previous model – which may annoy anyone who just bought one of those.
+However, in reality, it actually costs the same as the previous model, which might annoy anyone who just bought one of those.

-Overall, Apple has improved on almost every aspect of the MacBook Pro, and answering the complaints of people (like us) who were disappointed that recent MacBook Pros haven’t done anything revolutionary or exciting.
-The MacBook Pro 16-inch shows that Apple still loves the MacBook, and it has some exciting ideas for its future.
+Overall, Apple has improved on almost every aspect of the MacBook Pro, and address the complaints of people (like us) who were disappointed that recent MacBook Pro releases haven’t been revolutionary or exciting.
+The MacBook Pro 16-inch shows that Apple still loves the MacBook and has some exciting ideas for its future.